introduccion-a-los-programas-cad-para-impresion-3d

 impresion-3d-introduccion-cad-modelado-directo

-Design from Assembly
+Top-Down Design (Design from Assembly)

 Adaptive Parts